There is an option now on your profile page

 - By the Power of Grayskull!: "Pluto Planet Power, make up!", "Pluto Crystal Power, make up!"

 - Celibate Heroine: She's the only one of the Senshi who has never had a romantic interest, nor shown any interest in the opposite sex.
 This is, however, strictly in the anime, whereas in the manga it's implied she had a slight crush on King Endymion.
 When he compliments or is seen talking to her, Chibiusa noted that she blushed quite happily and actually smiled, something she's only seen Pluto do towards her.
-This is extended to the musicals, which take it as canon that Pluto is in love with Endymion but can't reveal her feelings under any circumstances.
+This is extended to the musicals, which take it as canon that Pluto is in love with Endymion but can't reveal her feelings under any circumstances for obvious reasons.